shivammehta25/BetterFastSpeech2/README.md

   - Used IPA phonemes with blanks in between phones.
   - No LR decay
   - Duration prediction in log domain
+  - Everyone seems to be using the postnet from Tacotron 2; I've used it as well.

 ## Installation